netbox-community/ansible_modules/docs/plugins/netbox_location_module.rst

 ..
 Description

-- Creates or removes tenant groups from Netbox
+- Creates, updates or removes locations from NetBox

 ..
 Aliases